 For example, an investor is willing to put up 20% if you can raise the other 80%.

-Hopefully, however, after some struggle, you will find yourself in a situation where you have 100% of the financing if you put all these film financing sources together.
+Hopefully, after some hard work and lots of meetings, you will find yourself in a situation where you have 100% of the financing if you put all these film financing sources together.
 This is where the financing plan comes in handy.

 Creating the Independent Film Financing Plan